MuhammedBuyukkinaci/AWS-Notes/README.md

 3) Storage is listing storage-linked services.
     - S3: This is the service that booms Cloud Computing.
 It is storing the data irrespective of its source.
 S3 is object-base rather than blog-based.
 We can hold files whose sizes are between 0 KB to 5 TB.
-    - Elastic File System: It can be thought as a flexible hard disk.
+    - EFS(Elastic File System): It can be thought as a flexible hard disc.
 Many computers can access to it simultaneously.
     - Glacier: Long-term & cheap & archiving service.
 Similar to S3.
     - Storage Gateway: Some firms use their own servers locally. owever, they want to keep their backups on the cloud in case of disaster recovery.